pdf-raku/PDF-Class-raku/README.md

 - There are often accessor aliases, to aide clarity.
 E.g. `$pdf.Root.AA` can also be written as `$pdf.catalog.additional-actions`.
 - The classes often contain additional accessor and helper methods.
 For example `$pdf.page(10)` - references page 10, without the need to navigate the catalog and page tree.

 This module is a work in progress.
-It currently many of the more commonly used PDF objects.
+It currently maps many of the more commonly used PDF objects.

 ## More examples: